BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKHConvexImage.md

 ## Description

-filter_data.detail_desc=HConvexImageFilter extract local maxima that are more than h intensity units above the (local) background.
+HConvexImageFilter extract local maxima that are more than h intensity units above the (local) background.
 This has the effect of extracting objects that are brighter than background by at least h intensity units.

 This filter uses the HMaximaImageFilter .